Riverside Park Community: Facade

 The facade is a typical brick cladding system.
 The tenement housing surrounding the site is decorated with classically derived ornament, which the Riverside Housing lacks.
 There is very little ornament or applied decoration on the brick and concrete facade of the building.
-The exposed slabs at each floor give the building a horizontal element, likely to contrast the immense vertical nature of the structure.
-This detail is typical of housing design in the 1970s and was inexpensive to build, not to maintain, and the exposed slab was prone to heat loss due to a lack of insulation.
-The windows were designed to lay perfectly flush within the exterior walls.

 The front facade (where the main entry exists) is pulled away from Broadway to create an entrance.
-This design was due to the Zoning Resolution of New York City, which a certain percentage of open space was required for approval.
+This design was due to the Zoning Resolution of New York City, which required a certain percentage of open space for approval.
 The building provided a small public plaza at the corner of West 135th Street and Broadway equipped with benches, concrete tables and trees for shade.
-These were removed in the late early 2000s once the building left the Mitchell-Lama program, and was completely reconstructed in 2015 to a more contemporary design.
+These were removed in the 2000s once the building left the Mitchell-Lama program, and the plaza was completely reconstructed in 2015 to a more contemporary design.

 Features

 3333 Broadway is built using concrete foundations and a concrete structure.
 The floors are built of concrete slab, and they are exposed through the facade.
 The interior communal spaces have similar modernist elements, with floor-to-ceiling windows, rounded columns and terrazzo flooring throughout.
 The five buildings are connected using expansion joints, so that when the buildings move, they will not cause damage to each other or fail structurally.
 The buildings incorporate expansion joints to alleviate damage that could be caused by the average loads placed on a building.